Early CS3 adopter and reader Tom Dwyer is less than happy about the Adobe CS3 installer. He writes:

 Before attempting to install the new version of CS3, travel to Applications/Utilities/Adobe Installers and run the Installer (or Add or Remove application, if that’s what you find there).
 Follow its instructions to remove any CS3 components on your Mac.

-/Library/Preferences and trash any files or folders that belong to the beta (folders with CS3 in the name or obviously belong to one of the CS3 betas).
+Now go to yourusername /Library/Preferences and trash any files or folders that belong to the beta (folders with CS3 in the name or obviously belong to one of the CS3 betas).
 Then move to the /Library/Application Support/Adobe folder and delete files and folders that are similarly associated with CS3 or one of its betas.

 Finally, download the